gregtatum/gecko-dev/tools/profiler/docs/markers-guide.rst

 ``IntProperty``, ``DoubleProperty``, ``StringProperty``.
 (Other nested JSON types like arrays or objects are not supported by the profiler.)

+As a special case, ``TimeStamps`` must be streamed using `WritePropertyTime <https://searchfox.org/mozilla-central/define?q=_ZN7mozilla12baseprofiler17WritePropertyTimeERNS_10JSONWriterERKNS_4SpanIKcLy18446744073709551615EEERKNS_9TimeStampE>`_.

-The property names will be used below, to identify where each piece of data is stored and how it should be displayed.
+The property names will be used to identify where each piece of data is stored and how it should be displayed on profiler.firefox.com (see next section).

 Here's how the above functions parameters could be streamed: